1.0 INTRODUCTION

 PNG

-government plans on education showed that achieving UPE is a working progress
+government plans on education showed that achieving UPE is working progress

 (MDGPR, 2004) and for PNG to achieve UPE it needs careful planning (Richard

-Bridle, UNICEF, 2007).
-A holistic approached is required at all levels of
+A holistic approach is required at all levels of

 who were educated to either Grade 6, Grade 8 or Grade 10 recruited to teach